nus-cs2103-AY2425S1/ip/docs/README.md

 ### Command
 `bye`

 Doing so will save your list to a file.
-Note that the chatbot will load the save file if an of create a new save file when the chat bot application is running.
+Note that the chatbot will load the save file if any.
+Otherwise, it will create a new save file when the chat bot application is running.